Setting the Stage for the Net-Zero Campus

 A Holistic Approach to Responsible Development

-Princeton approached the planning of its infrastructure projects with the understanding that one parcel of land has the potential to be used on multiple levelsbelow ground, at ground, and above the structure.
-The new Stadium Drive Garage will sit over top geo-exchange borefields, provide parking at and above ground, and eventually be crowned with arrays of solar photovoltaic panels.
-The Meadows Drive Garage is also designed to accommodate a solar array in the future.
+Princeton approached the planning of its infrastructure projects with the understanding that one parcel of land has the potential to be used on multiple levels—below ground, at ground, and above the structure.
+The new Stadium Drive Garage sits over top geo-exchange borefields, providing parking at and above ground.
+The two garages are designed to accommodate solar photovoltaic panels in the future.
 In leveraging every opportunity each site presents to maximize resource efficiency and advance Princeton's net-zero goals, the two garages exemplify an advanced model of responsible land development.

 Though unique in their individual designs, these four projects are united in their purpose of setting the stage for Princeton’s next phase of growth, while advancing the University's commitment to sustainable energy use and responsible development.
 Together, they offer a compelling example of how infrastructure projects can advance missions, embody values, and create distinct identity for the institutions they serve.